- News & Events

 - Your initial program status upon admission will be "Arts Non-Degree Seeking."

-- As soon as you have been granted admission to SFU, contact the FNST Manager/Advisor and provide a copy of your undergraduate degree transcript.
+- As soon as you have been granted admission to SFU, contact the INDG Advisor and provide a copy of your undergraduate degree transcript.
 Be sure to include your SFU student number.

-- Complete a Post-Baccalaureate Diploma (PBD) Approval Form in consultation with the FNST Manager/Advisor.
+- Complete a Post-Baccalaureate Diploma (PBD) Approval Form in consultation with the INDG Advisor.

 - Final PBD approval is granted by the Faculty of Arts & Social Sciences.